kraftjectory/forgery/README.md

 Full documentation can be found at [https://hexdocs.pm/forgery](https://hexdocs.pm/forgery).

-Forgery provides only a few simple APIs to work with:
+Forgery provides a few simple APIs to work with:

 ```elixir
 defmodule User do